 It was sad news to hear the Chicago Sun Times fired the entire photography staff (28 people) at the end of May.
 This story, which didn’t merit many headlines nor involve a paper I read, touched me in a big way.
 It seems blurry smart phone images with heads chopped off along with writing rife […]

 Two old maples, two squirrels and strategic marketing musings

 I had to chuckle watching the black squirrel in the background as the hasty red squirrel buzzed around.
 He was so casual in his approach I saw and enjoyed his every move.
 The nervous counterpart seemed stressed and uncomfortable.
 The plodder showed delight with each hop he took – discovering something new and unexpected.
 His relaxed and steadfast approach reminded me of the methods employed by some of the most successful small business owners I’ve known.

 Storms provide insight into strategic marketing bents

 Shovelers amuse me.
 Some take pride in brooming every speck of snow or plowing an inch or two of accumulation.
 The next day they land on their bum or are spinning wheels up an impassable driveway after daytime sun has melted snow to water and nighttime cold provided a slick, smooth layer of ice.
 Sometimes, you can spend too much time on appearances while disregarding function or interest.
 No matter what you say, show or invent, if it doesn’t do what people need – or pitches a product or service to an audience that isn’t buying, you’ll fail.

+Anyone who’s seasoned in the marketing, copy writing or advertising fields understands there are production precepts that must be followed.
 Forget about creative genius for a moment (and even that requires some solid understanding of consumer behavior), simple technical expertise is critical before anyone can rightfully call themselves a professional.